 There are fundamentally three ways of pricing any project.
 1. Fixed Fee, 2.
 Percentage Fee and 3.
 Day rate.

 When you consider architects only charge a similar hourly rate to a mechanic (bet that surprises some people) surely we cant be considered expensive.
 After all, buildings increase in value whilst a majority of cars depreciate.
-Problem with day rate is; how long will it take?
+The problem with the day rate is; how long will it take?
 Even at a high rate of pay no one really minds a mechanic working on their car for a couple of hours.
-But if they thought there may be two or three of them for months on end, you might want to rethink the repairs.
+But if they thought there maybe two or three of them for months on end, you might want to rethink the repairs.
 Maybe even consider a cheaper garage.
 Architects usually need to spend more than a few hours on a project and this is why no one likes their day rates.
 They’d much prefer a fixed fee (even if that fee is based on a day rate).

-Fixed fees really need to account for every eventuality and then add some extra for potential complication or time delays.
+Fixed fees really need to account for every eventuality and then add some extra for potential complications or time delays.
 This means the project may take 6 months but the client needs to be charged for 7 (for example), just in case.
-This type of fee proposal really isn’t a cost effective way of producing work but clients (again particularly private) prefer it.
+This type of fee proposal really isn’t a cost-effective way of producing work but clients (again particularly private) prefer it.
 It is also hard to price correctly because we need to be competitive in order to win the work.
 A detailed brief is essential in these instances and all competing practices should see the same brief.

 Clients usually try cutting services in order to save money which leaves holes in the work or services being produced.
 Again, this always leads to problems.
 If I had a pound for every time a new client called us complaining about their previous architect when they hadn’t appointed (and paid) them for full services and agreed a really low fee.
 People always want the full service for half the price…it just doesn’t work.
 Ultimately, you get what you pay for.
 Trouble is, most people don’t know what they are paying for.